chnhuijie/BAKUSHIN/README.md

 # BAKUSHIN
-Bakushin bot to help with dailies
+Bakushin bot to help with dailies and other stuff ig